fontobene/fontobene/SPECIFICATION.md

 ### 4.1.
 Letter Spacing

 Letter spacing is the horizontal space between two consecutive glyphs.
-There are three different options which allow to control letter spacing:
+There are three different options which allow to control letter spacing of proportional (=non-monospace) fonts:

 1. **Global Letter Spacing:**